Filtering by: “Talks & workshops”

 Everyone’s welcome at the book club that meets up each month at Peckham Levels to discuss a left-wing non-fiction book.

-Feel free to come along even if you aren’t able to read the whole book - the book will be used as a jumping off point for a broader discussion.
+Feel free to come along even if you aren’t able to read the book - it will be used as a jumping off point for a broader discussion.

 Left Book Club is a not-for-profit book subscription featuring some of the best radical writing published as collectible editions.
 You do not have to be a Left Book Club member to attend so bring a friend along!